Muslim period in the Indian subcontinent: Mughal Empire

-The Mughal empire was the second & last major Islamic empire to assert dominance over most of the Indian subcontinent between 1526 and 1857.
-The empire was founded by the Turco-Mongol leader Babur in 1526, when he defeated Ibrahim Lodi, the last ruler of the Delhi Sultanate at the First Battle of Panipat.
+The Mughal Empire was the second and the last major Islamic empire to assert dominance over most of the Indian subcontinent between 1526 and 1857.
+The empire was founded by the Turco-Mongol prince Babur in 1526, when he defeated Ibrahim Lodi, the last ruler of the Delhi Sultanate at the First Battle of Panipat.
 Babur, Humayun, Akbar, Jahangir, Shah Jahan, and Aurangzeb are known as the six great Mughal Emperors.
-Apart from the brief interruption of 16 Years by the Afghan Sur Empire between 1540 and 1556, the Mughals continued to rule in one form or other till 1857.
+Apart from the brief interruption of sixteen years by the Afghan Sur Empire between 1540 and 1556, the Mughals continued to rule in one form or other till 1857.

 India was producing 24.5% of the world's manufacturing output up until 1750.
 Mughal economy has been described as a form of proto-industrialization, like that of 18th-century Western Europe prior to the Industrial Revolution.

 After the death of Aurangzeb in 1707, the empire declined and reduced subsequently to the region in and around Old Delhi by 1757 to 1760.
 The decline of the Mughals in the 18th century provided opportunity for the Nawabs of Oudh and Bengal as well as Nizam of Hyderabad to become independent.
 The empire was formally dissolved by the British Raj after the Indian Rebellion of 1857.